forgeservicelab/ansible.gitlab/README.md

 Gitlab
 ======

-Ansible playbook to get gitlab installed from source on a Debian system
+Ansible playbook to get gitlab installed from source on a Debian system on Forge.

 Prerequisites
 -------------